hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 [Edsger Dijkstra]: https://en.wikipedia.org/wiki/Edsger_W._Dijkstra

 Programming languages nowadays do not focus on the logic.
 They focus on the mechanisms inferior to logic; they call boolean negation the most simple operator that must exist from the very beginning but [negative trait bounds] are considered a debatable concept with "a lot of issues".
-The majority of mainstream PLs support the tree data structure in their standard libraries but sum types [stay unimplemented for decades].
-I cannot imagine a single language without the `if` operator but only a few PLs accommodate full-fledged trait bounds, not to mention pattern matching.
+The majority of mainstream PLs support the tree data structure in their standard libraries, but sum types [stay unimplemented for decades].
+I cannot imagine a single language without the `if` operator, but only a few PLs accommodate full-fledged trait bounds, not to mention pattern matching.
 This is **inconsistency** -- it compels software enginners design low-quality APIs that either go dynamic and expose a very few compile-time checks or go static and try to circumvent the fundamental limitations of a host language, thereby making their usage more and more abstruse.
-Combining statics and dynamics in a single working solution is also complicated, since you cannot invoke dynamics in a static context.
-In the terms of [function colors], dynamics is coloured red, whereas statics is blue.
+Combining statics and dynamics in a single working solution is also complicated since you cannot invoke dynamics in a static context.
+In terms of [function colors], dynamics is coloured red, whereas statics is blue.

 [negative trait bounds]: https://github.com/rust-lang/rfcs/issues/1834
 [stay unimplemented for decades]: https://bitbashing.io/std-visit.html
 [function colors]: https://journal.stuffwithstuff.com/2015/02/01/what-color-is-your-function/

-In addition to this inconsistency, we have feature **biformity**.
+In addition to this inconsistency, we have the feature **biformity**.
 In such languages as C++, Haskell, and Rust, this biformity amounts to the most perverse forms; you can think of any so-called "expressive" programming language as of two or more smaller languages put together: C++ the language and C++ templates/macros, Rust the language and type-level Rust + declarative macros, etc. This approach increases the learning curve, hardens language evolution, and finally ends up in feature bloat.
 Take a look at any production code in Haskell and you will immediately see those numerous GHC `#LANGUAGE` clauses, each of which signifies a separate language extension:

 <p class="code-annotation">`feature-bloat.hs`</p>